THE 3 BEST SHADES OF WHITE FOR NORTHERN EXPOSURES

 Sherwin Williams Creamy SW 7012

-If you have a north facing room that has very little natural light, I would not paint it white – any white.
+If you have a north-facing room that has very little natural light, I would NOT paint it white – any white.
 Why?
-Well, colour will not come to life without light, so not only will you be fighting the gray of your limited exposure, you’ll be fighting the gray of the shadows created due to the lack of natural light.
-If you have an awesome interior lighting plan, then fill ‘yer boots, but be sure that your space is well-lit before you commit to any type of light colour.
+Well, color will not come to life without light, so not only will you be fighting the gray of your limited exposure, you’ll be fighting the gray of the shade created due to the lack of natural light.

-So there you have it!
-Now of course there are MANY more awesome colours to check out, but hopefully these whites get you pointed in the right direction.
+So, there you have it!
+Now, of course, there are MANY more awesome colors to check out, but hopefully, these whites get you pointed in the right direction.